NoroffFEU/development-platforms/trpc-case-study.md

 ![alt-image](./tRPC-media/trpc-graph.png)

+tRPC's search popularity over the last 12 months.

 ## Features

 One of the most unique features with tRPC is how it brings typesafety between server and client code, and how well its handled.
 Instead of getting uncaught type-errors on runtime, Typescript will detect type related issues between server and client before the file is even saved.
 In addition to this, tRPC allows you to quickly update endpoint names in one place and update all associated client/server files at the same time, and navigate between script files by simply ``CMD+click`` or ``right-click+use-definition``.
-Everything about tRPC is about a tiny footprint, great DX and simplicity of use.

 Since tRPC does not rely on schemas or code generation, and rather is a protocol for accessing backend functions to the frontend, it allows a more seamless workflow for the developer, and lightweight well performing application with a tiny footprint for the end user.

 #### Automatic typesafety
 While this is a Typescript feature, and not isolated to tRPC it allows for an eco-system where the client will notify you of errors even before you save the files.

 #### Great DX
-tRPC has no build or compile steps, no code generation, runetime bloat or build step.
+tRPC has no build or compile steps, no code generation, runetime bloat or build steps.

 #### Framework agnostic
 tRPC works will all JavaScript frameworks and runetimes.
 It's easy to add to already existing projects.

 #### Autocompletion
-tRPC is intelligent in the sense that it tries to auto-complete your queries for you based on your entry input.
+tRPC will attempt to auto-complete your queries, speeding up development and ensuring the use of valid query data.

 ### Example of use